phoenixframework/phoenix/guides/components.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

 The Phoenix endpoint pipeline takes a request, routes it to a controller, and calls a view module to render a template.
-The view interface from the controller is simple – the controller calls a view function with the connections assigns, and the functions job is to return a HEEx template.
-We call any function that accepts an `assigns` parameter and returns a HEEx template to be a *function component*.
+The view interface from the controller is simple – the controller calls a view function with the connections assigns, and the function's job is to return a HEEx template.
+We call any function that accepts an `assigns` parameter and returns a HEEx template a *function component*.
 Function components are defined with the help of the [`Phoenix.Component`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html) module.

 Function components are the essential building block for any kind of markup-based template rendering you'll perform in Phoenix.
 They serve as a shared abstraction for the standard MVC controller-based applications, LiveView applications, layouts, and smaller UI definitions you'll use throughout other templates.